marcosfad/mbp-ubuntu-kernel/README.md

 ### The easy way

-Use the [mbp-ubuntu](https://github.com/marcosfad/mbp-ubuntu/releases) live cd to install ubuntu on your Mac
+Use the [mbp-ubuntu](https://github.com/marcosfad/mbp-ubuntu/releases) live cd to install ubuntu on your Mac.

 ### Manually